zsum19/MSCFISHProgramAssistant/README.md

 * No extra steps are required to deploy the application on Heroku.
 Simply pull from main and follow this tutorial to set up a basic deployment:
    * https://devcenter.heroku.com/articles/git

-#### *** Be sure to include packs when committing to Github so that the front-end changes are recompiled ***
+#### *** Be sure to include packs when committing to Github so that the front-end changes are recompiled. ***

 ## Committing to Github - CI/CD

-#### *** Be sure to change the user in database.yml back to postgres user and password before committing to allow CI to pass ***
+#### *** Be sure to change the user in database.yml back to postgres user and password before committing to allow CI to pass. ***

 ### CI - on Github

 * No additional steps are required to set up CI.
 CI is managed by the main.yml file in the .github/workflows folder.
-If you would like when CI is run (currently on pushs, pull requests, and merges to main) you may modify this file before committing your code to Github
+If you would like when CI is run (currently on pushs, pull requests, and merges to main) you may modify this file before committing your code to Github.

 ### CD - on Heroku

-* Please see previous steps on how to deploy to Heroku
+* Please see previous steps on how to deploy to Heroku.
-* Set up a Heroku pipeline with any necessary applications
+* Set up a Heroku pipeline with any necessary applications and connect it to the main branch.
-    * We used a staging application with automatic deployments from the main branch and a production app that would be directly fed from the staging app
+    * We used a staging application with automatic deployments from the main branch and a production app that would be directly fed from the staging app.
-    * There was also some use of a sub-staging app that was used to test production versions of code (automatically deployed from a Github branch) to avoid merging to main while       committing code
+    * There was also some use of a sub-staging app that was used to test production versions of code (automatically deployed from a Github branch) to avoid merging to main while       committing code.
 * No additional steps are required after the pipeline is setup and automatic deploys are configured.
-You may test on the staging application before promoting to the production application
+You may test on the staging application before promoting to the production application.